-Almost five years ago you would need to hire a developer and pay them worth of $5,000 to get something similar created.
+Almost five years ago you would need to hire a developer and pay them $5,000 to get something similar created.
 Now you can do everything by yourself, considering this fact it’s incredible.

 Anyway, here’s a checklist to help you get through all the tasks required.

 - Buy a Domain name, sign up for web hosting, get a working WordPress install & running.
 We recommend BlueHost for WooCommerce Store hosting, as it requires good CPU resources.
 BlueHost eCommerce Hosting Plans offers amazing support and plenty of CPU resources to never let your store go down.

 - Make sure that your new blank WordPress site works properly (without any kind of errors popping up, etc.).

 Install and activate the main WooCommerce plugin and Go through the WooCommerce setup wizard, paying close attention to: